-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(0) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2011 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF Commission file numb er: 001-35073 Gevo, I nc.
-(Exact name of registrant as sp Delaware (State or Other Jurisdiction of Incorporation or Organization) 87-0747704 (I.R.S.
-Employer Identification No.) 345 Inverness Drive South, Building C, Suite 310 Englewood, CO (Address of Principal Executive Offices) 80112 (Zip Code) (303) 858-83 (Registrant's telephone number, i Securities registered pursuant to S Section 12(b) of the Act: Title of Each Class Common Stock, par value \$0.01 per share Name of Each Exchange on Which Registered NASDAQ Global Market Securities registered pursuant to S None Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defin ned in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\ \square$ No $\ \boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to ng the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and personal posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-3 nark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chest of the registrant's knowledge, in definitive proxy or information statements incorporated by reform 10-K. ⊠ 1 , nark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, ccelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchan 1 0 1 3 ž Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check i nark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ∕es □ No ⊠ 2011 was approximately ket value of the voting stock held by non-affiliates of the registrant, based on the closing sale price \$119 million.
-Shares of common stock held by each officer, director and holder of 5% or more of the persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a he outstanding common stock have The number of out standing shares of the registrant's common stock, par value \$0.01 per share, as of March 2, 2012 w vas 26,503,058.
+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+5(u) 01 1111 02 00 1111 110 2110 110 1 01 100 1 For the fiscal year end ed December 31, 2011 OI • ☐ TRANSITION REF PORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF Commission file nu ımber: 001-35073 Gevo , Inc. (Exact name of registrant a Delaware e or Other Jurisdiction of poration or Organization) 87-0747704 (I.R.S.
+Employer Identification No.) 345 Inverness D rive South, Building C, Suite 310 Englewood, CO of Principal Executive Offices) 80112 (Zip Code) (303) 85 (Registrant's telephone nun 8-8358 Securities registered pursuan t to Section 12(b) of the Act: Common Sto Title of Each Class ock, par value \$0.01 per share Name of Each Exchange on Which Registered NASDAQ Global Market Securities registered pursuan Noi Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes (or for such shorter period that the registrant was red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 required to file such reports), and (2) has been subject to such filing to be submitted and posted purs and posted on its corporate Web site, if any, every Interactive Data File required 105 of this chapter) during the preceding 12 months (or for such shorter period he registrant's knowledge, in definitive proxy or i 05 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will information statements incorporated by reference in Part III of this Form 10-K or accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See ng company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \Box Accelerated filer Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark w hether the registrant is a shell company (as define d in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes The aggregate market val June 30, 2011 was approximatel registrant, based on the closing sale price of the registrant's common stock on

+The number of outstanding shares of the registrant's common stock, par value \$0.01 per share, as of April 5, 2012 was 26,758,924.